AymanMoustaide/AymanMoustaide/README.md

 **`Social Media Manager`**

-<h1 align="center">I work as a social media manager for various companies with four years of experience.
+<align="center">I work as a social media manager for various companies with four years of experience.
 I am passionate about creating high-quality content and strategies that solve real problems for people.
 I am currently studying at ALX Tech to become a backend developer.
-My hobbies include cybersecurity.</h1>
+My hobbies include cybersecurity.>

 ### 🧰 Languages and Tools